GenieTim/genieblog.ch/source/_posts_en/2014/2014-11-25-logarithmen-von-hand-ziehen.en.md

 ## Draw the logarithm of 10

 So far so good.
 This allows us to concentrate entirely on taking the logarithm of 10.
-Let's start with the simple part: we create a form in which the user enters the number from which he wants to have taken the 10th logarithm.
+Let's start with the HTML: we create a form in which the user enters the number from which they wants to have taken the 10th logarithm.
 Since we do not want to use `Math.log ()` or similar, we will also do without `Math.pow ()` and jQuery.
-The fact that the code no longer looks so elegant is irrelevant - it just has to serve the purpose.
+The fact that the code no longer looks so elegant is irrelevant here - it has to serve the purpose.
 It could look like this:

     <code class="language-markup"><form>
     <-- An Input field for the number -->
     <input type="text" id="zahl" size="40" placeholder="Zehnerlogarithmus von..." />
-    <-- a Button to start the calculations (der losHandler() is started) since we write this program just for demo purposes, it is justifiable that we hide a little script in the HTML code (onclick) and disregard the strict separation of model, view and controller -->
+    <-- a Button to start the calculations (der losHandler() is started) since we write this program only for demo purposes, it is justifiable that we hide a little script in the HTML code (onclick) and disregard the strict separation of model, view and controller -->
     <input type="button" id="los" value="Los!" onClick="losHandler(); return false;" />
     </form>
     <-- and an output paragraph for the result. -->